Alchemical symbol

-Alchemical symbols, originally devised as part of alchemy, were used to denote some elements and some compounds until the 18th century.
+Alchemical symbols were used to denote chemical elements and compounds, as well as alchemical apparatus and processes, until the 18th century.
 Although notation was partly standardized, style and symbol varied between alchemists.
 Lüdy-Tenger published an inventory of 3,695 symbols and variants, and that was not exhaustive, omitting for example many of the symbols used by Isaac Newton.
 This page therefore lists only the most common symbols.

 Three primes

 According to Paracelsus (1493–1541), the three primes or tria prima – of which material substances are immediately composed – are: